Wenatchee Valley College has an excellent benefit package including health, dental,

 Employees can set aside pretax dollars to pay for out-of-pocket dependent care expenses.
 This program provides a simple, efficient and cost-effective opportunity for savings.
 Employees may be able to save hundreds of dollars in taxes annually if they have children under the age of 13 or dependent spouse who require care assistance.
 Employees can sign up to participate upon hire or during the open enrollment period offered each year.

-holiday and personal leave.
+holiday and personal leave (union-represented positions only).

 Full-time faculty employees are entitled to accrue sick leave and personal leave.